fluffy/4572bis/draft-ietf-mmusic-4572-update.md

 Descriptions" section of SDP [@!RFC4566] for a discussion on transport protocol identifiers.

-This specification defines a new protocol identifier, 'TCP/TLS', which indicates that the media described will use the Transport Layer Security protocol [@!RFC5246] over TCP.
+This specification defines the protocol identifier, 'TCP/TLS', which indicates that the media described will use the Transport Layer Security protocol [@!RFC5246] over TCP.
 (Using TLS over other transport protocols is not discussed in this document.)
 The 'TCP/TLS'